 In the Spotlight

-Local Health Department Experiences with the State Innovation Model Initiative: Idaho
+Local Health Department Experiences with the State Innovation Model Initiative Profiles

 The National Association of County and City Health Officials (NACCHO), with funding from the Centers for Disease Control and Prevention, is producing a series of reports to educate local health departments (LHDs) about SIM-related activities in their states.
 As states reframe and redesign their financing and delivery structures, LHDs must ensure that their local perspective is represented.
-This document highlights the experiences of one LHD in Idaho, Public Health District 2, as it participated in State Health Care Innovation Plan activities during the past year.
-Access the document here.
+These profiles are just examples of the various roles that LHDs are playing the SIM work across the country.

 Prevention and Public Health Fund